Active Noon Media is the largest local to national digital media website that represents the voice of the entire nation.

 Source: leagueoflegends.com

-Riot Games, a subsidiary of Tencent Holdings, has joined the big-tech layoffs, asking a certain number of employees to go to reduce costs.
-Reportedly, it has revealed plans to reduce the workforce by 11 per cent, i.e., equal to 530 employees globally.
+Riot Games, a majority-owned subsidiary of Tencent Holdings, has joined the big-tech layoffs, asking a certain number of employees to go to reduce costs.
+Reportedly, it has revealed plans to reduce the workforce by 11 percent, This equates to approximately 530 employees globally.

-Meanwhile, this decision was announced through a blog post on Monday morning, followed by a letter to the staff from CEO Dylan Jadeja.
+The company announced this decision through a blog post on Monday morning, followed by a letter to the staff from CEO Dylan Jadeja.

-Riot Games, headquartered in Los Angeles, which is prominently known for its titles like “League of Legends” mentioned that the primary impact of the layoffs would be felt by the teams outside of the core development.
-On the contrary, this tough decision was made amid challenges like striving for growth, with audiences exhibiting reluctance to invest in expensive titles and opting for a more conservative approach in the face of escalating inflation.
+Riot Games, headquartered in Los Angeles and widely known for titles like “League of Legends,” stated that the layoffs would primarily affect teams outside the core development.
+The company made this tough decision amid challenges such as striving for growth, as audiences have shown reluctance to invest in expensive titles and have adopted a more conservative approach due to rising inflation.
 Besides, recently, TikTok responded to similar challenges; however, this company let go only 60 of its employees.

 With his decision, Jadeja focused on the need for a more goof approach within the company stating “Today, we’re a company without a sharp enough focus, and simply put, we have too many things underway.
 Some of the significant investments we’ve made aren’t paying off the way we expected them to.
 Our costs have grown to the point where they’re unsustainable.”

-The move highlighted a string of job cuts from other tech companies this year, including Google, Amazon, Unity, TikTok, and Discord.
+The move highlighted job cuts from other tech companies this year, including Google, Amazon, Unity, TikTok, and Discord.

 Not only this, but recently Google’s CEO Sundar Pichai braced its employees to get ready for more layoffs this year.